mmrwoods/jenkins_campfire_plugin/README.markdown

-## Campfire notifier plugin for Hudson
+## Campfire notifier plugin for Jenkins

 This is a fork of the plugin developed by Jens Lukowski.
 More information about the original plugin is available from the [Hudson